MDW-94/portfolio_html/README.md

     <li>toggle side menu</li>
 </ul>

-- include description for each of these features and how they were implemented - separate READMEs?
+include description for each of these features and how they were implemented - separate READMEs

 ### Resource